-This plan reflects the collaborative efforts of community leaders, staff, and volunteers over many months to develop a comprehensive vision for the parks, trails, and recreational amenities in Texas Township.
-The Charter Township of Texas Parks and Trails Master Plan (2026-2030) was prepared by the Township Parks and Trails Committee and adopted by the Township Board to serve as a guide and decision-making document for future park, trail, and recreation facilities.
+This plan reflects the collaborative efforts of community leaders, staff, and volunteers over several months to develop a comprehensive vision for the parks, trails, and recreational amenities in Texas Township.
+The Charter Township of Texas Parks and Trails Master Plan (2025-2029) was prepared and adopted by the Township Parks and Trails Committee and Township Board to serve as a guide and decision-making document for future park, trail, and recreation facilities.